Dinesh-Mane/kubernetes-learning-log/03_POD/01_Pod_Yaml/04_spec/04_volumes/01_types_of_volumes/01_ephemeral_volumes/02_hostPath/01_hostPath_core_oncepts.md

 # Part 1: Core Concepts You Must Master About hostPath
-## Explained by a Senior Kubernetes Professional

 Let me break down these 19 core concepts with the depth that comes from years of debugging production incidents, securing clusters, and architecting resilient systems.

----

 ## 1. What is hostPath in Kubernetes